 Richmond Primary School has undergone many changes over recent years and is striving towards its mission of ensuring that ‘Building Leadership and Character, Together We Will LEARN – Learn, Enjoy, Achieve, Respect, Nurture.’
 Our principle aim is to continue to raise standards in all curriculum areas so that all children attain highly and make progress.

 We joined Success Academy Trust in February 2017.
 Our mission as a Trust is ‘Building Leadership and Character Together’, which we have combined into our overall school mission.
 Take a look at the Success Academy Trust website in conjunction with ours for additional information about the Trust.

 Philosophy for Children is an important part of the curriculum at Richmond and underpins much of the work that we do.
-We are delighted to have been accredited with a SAPERE Bronze and Silver Award and are currently working towards becoming a Gold school.
+We are delighted to have been accredited with a SAPERE Gold Award which makes us a P4C Gold school.
 Teaching children how to be effective in their thinking skills is essential for them to thrive as learners and developing 4Cs thinking - Caring, Collaborative, Creative and Critical – is central to all that we do.